 Praia da Fazenda finds its home between Rio de Janeiro and São Paulo.
 It is heavily protected by forest and coastal mountains.
 This little hidden treasure will give you fish jumping, dolphins swimming and even a whale or two.
 There is plenty of kayaking, long board surfing and natural springs to swim in.

-Praia do Toque not only is the water crystal clear, but it is warm as bath water.
+Praia do Toque is not far from the city of São Miguel dos Milagres, in the state of Alagoas.
+The water is not just crystal clear, but it is warm as bath water.
 The beach goes for miles and you won’t see many more than a handful of fisherman here.
 It is very secluded and the sunsets are breathtaking.
 This is also the home to plenty of manatees.

 Praia de Fora this is the meaning of a truly beautiful beach.
+It is situated in Rio between the Morro Cara de Cão and the Sugar Loaf Cliff.
 Natural pools with reef and a resending tide are here which makes it perfect for snorkeling to see plenty of tropical fish.
 The moon is said to seem larger here than anywhere else.
 You want to stay until night time.